danielperna84/custom_homematic/info.md

   - Enable climate away mode by duration
   - Disable climate away mode
   - Export device definition (Can be used to support integration of new devices)
+  - Light on time (Set on time for a light entity.
+Must be followed by a light.turn_on)
+  - Switch on time (Set on time for a switch entity.
+Must be followed by a switch.turn_on.)
   - Delete Device (Deletes a device from HA, but not from CCU).
 Can be used, if a device has been renamed in CCU.
   - Clear Cache (Clears the cache for a central unit from Home Assistant.
 Requires a restart)
   - Turn on Siren (Turn siren on.
 Siren can be disabled by siren.turn_off.
 Useful helpers for siren can be found [here](https://github.com/danielperna84/hahomematic/blob/devel/docs/input_select_helper.md#siren)